Built-ins

 upper:string s:string

-function takes a single argument: the string to be converted to
+The upper function takes a single argument: the string to be converted to

 uppercase.
 The function returns a new string with all lowercase letters converted to